Ariah3/Ariah3/README.md

 # Welcome to My GitHub Profile!

 Hey i'm Ariah 👋 <br>
 (like Mariah, but without the M)

 ## About Me

 - 🌱 I enjoy a good challenge,
-- 💻 Im currently learning the foundations in html,py before I start learning data analytics,
+- 💻 Im currently learning the foundations in html, py before I start learning data analytics,
-- 🎓 I'm just starting my journey but I'm hoping to become a data analyst; but I really like the this side too.
+- 🎓 I'm just starting my journey but I'm hoping to become a data analyst; but I really like this darkside too.

 ## Skills